Nakilon/skjvs/README.md

 assert_equal "2\n3", store[123]
 ```

 Store file is meant to be accessible from multiple processes at the same time.
-Though the store file is thread-safe.
-But store object isn't, so for each thread do own `SKJVS::OneFile.new`.
+Though the store file is thread-safe, but store object isn't, so for each thread do own `SKJVS::OneFile.new`.

 ## Benchmark